-GPA = Total possible credits for courses officially taken, INCLUDING those for courses assessed
+GPA= Total possible credits for courses officially taken, INCLUDING those for courses assessed as "Non-pass (D/F)"

-- A: The number of credits earned for courses assessed as "A" - B: The number of credits earned for courses assessed as "B" - C: The number of credits earned for courses assessed as "C" - 1 GPA will be calculated and truncated to two decimal places. - 2 All courses students have officially registered for shall be included in calculation of a GPA. - 3 As for authorized academic credits, which have been admitted by AY 2020, GP shall be 4.0.
-Academic credits which will be authorized after AY 2021 will apply the prior earned GP and only courses the students earned at the University of Aizu prior to admission to the University of Aizu and External Presentation / Publication of Extracurricular Activity Course shall be covered. - 4 With regard to courses offered until March 31, 2008, courses assessed as "non-pass" shall not be included in the "Total possible credits for courses officially taken" for calculation of GPA. - 5 In the case that a course has been re-taken, the most recent grade will be used for calculation of GPA.
-(INCLUDING those for courses assessed as "Non-pass (D/F/Non-pass)") - (4) Grade Reports to notification of their grades to guardians should submit claims to the Student Affairs Division by the designated date.
-If no claims are made, students will be regarded as having agreed with provision of their grade information to their guardians.
+- A: The number of credits earned for courses assessed as "A" - B: The number of credits earned for courses assessed as "B" - C: The number of credits earned for courses assessed as "C" - \1 GPA will be calculated and truncated to two decimal places. - \2 All courses students have officially registered for shall be included in calculation of a GPA. - \3 As for authorized academic credits, which have been admitted by AY 2020, GP shall be 4.0.
+Academic credits which will be authorized after AY 2021 will apply the prior earned GP and only courses the students earned at the University of Aizu prior to admission to the University of Aizu and External Presentation / Publication of Extracurricular Activity Course shall be covered. - \4 With regard to courses offered until March 31, 2008, courses assessed as "non-pass" shall not be included in the "Total possible credits for courses officially taken" for calculation of GPA. - \5 In the case that a course has been re-taken, the most recent grade will be used for calculation of GPA. (\INCLUDING those for courses assessed as "Non-pass (D/F/Non-pass)")

+(4) Grade Reports